Game Transformations That Preserve Nash Equilibria or Best-Response Sets: Proofs for Section

-where $(\dagger)$ follows from the first conclusion of this proposition.
-So the term in the argmax is constant in $t^j$ and thus, any strategy of player $j$ is a best response to $(s^1, ..., s^{j-1}, s^{j+1}, ..., s^{i-1}, e_l, s^{i+1}, ... s^N)$.
-Hence, equivalence $(*)$ follows by removing/adding the redundant condition on $s^j$ to be a best response. \\ \\ All in all, we proved that the sets $BR_{u_i}(s^{-i})$ and $BR_{H^i(u_i)}(s^{-i})$ contain the same pure strategies.
-Corollary~\ref{BR equal through PBR} therefore yields set equality. \end{proof} In the last proposition, we used the first conclusion to prove the second one.
-Before we discuss the conclusions, let us first show the following Lemma. \begin{lemma} Suppose transformation map $H^i$ universally preserves best responses.
-Then it only depends on the strategy choice of the opponents. \end{lemma} \begin{proof} Let the pure strategy choice of the opponents be $k_{-i} := (k_1, ...,k_{i-1}, k_{i+1}, ..., k_N)$, i.e. \\ $s^{-i} = (e_{k_1}, ...,e_{k_{i-1}}, e_{k_{i+1}}, ..., e_{k_N})$.
+\begin{lemma*} Suppose a map $H^i$ universally preserves best responses.
+Then $H^i$ only depends on the strategy choices of the opponents. \end{lemma*} \begin{proof} Let the pure strategy choice of the opponents be $\ks_{-i} \in S^{-i}$.
 Pick some $z \in \R$ and set $u_i \equiv z$.
 Then we can reformulate